 - APPLICATION FORM.
-The application form is available here.
-Please answer all the questions on the form and make sure that both you and one of your parenst sign it.
+Please answer all the questions on the form and make sure that both you and one of your parents sign it.

 - ACADEMIC RECORD.
 Please provide a description of the mathematical topics at the high school level that you have studied, indicating the specific textbooks used and chapters studied.
 Include also a copy of your official transcript, which you can obtain from your school office.
 If you are in a Running Start program, include a copy of your community college transcript.
 If you are a home-schooled student, the description of topics will suffice.

 Make sure that with your application you submit solutions to the problem